Medium-term prospects for EU agricultural markets and income 2015-2025

-This report presents the medium-term outlook for the major EU agricultural commodity markets and agricultural income to 2024, based on a set of coherent macroeconomic assumptions deemed most plausible at the time of the analysis.
-These projections assume also a continuation of current agricultural and trade policies.
+This report presents the medium-term outlook for the major EU agricultural commodity markets and agricultural income to 2025, based on a set of coherent macroeconomic assumptions deemed most plausible at the time of the analysis.
+The projections assume a continuation of current agricultural and trade policies.

 - Partial stochastic analysis with the European Commission's version of the AGLINK-COSIMO model (JRC_IPTS)